Chip tuning

 As technology advanced, so did the electronics that go into cars.
 The electronic control unit in a modern automobile, together with advanced engine technology, makes it possible to control many aspects of the engine's operation, such as spark timing and fuel injection.
 The electronic control unit may also control electronic throttle control (drive-by-wire), poppet valve timing, boost control (in turbocharged engines), Anti-lock braking system, the automatic transmission, speed governor (if equipped), and the Electronic Stability Control system.

 Performance gains are realized by adjusting the ignition timing advance.
 Different timing may result in better performance.
 However, to cope with advanced timing, one must run high-octane gasoline to avoid pre-ignition detonation or pinging.
 Manufacturers design for a specific timing and this may limit performance accordingly.

 In addition, changing fuel maps to coincide with the stoichiometric ratio for gasoline combustion may also realize performance increase.
 Most manufacturers tune for optimum emissions (running rich to protect the catalytic converter) and fuel economy purposes which can limit performance.

 Cars with a turbo fitted can have the requested and allowable boost levels raised, these applications usually have the most effect if the turbo fitted is a low pressure turbo which leaves the most room for improvement.

 Another reason to change the electronic control unit map is if there are engine, intake, or exhaust modifications to the car.
 These "bolt-on" modifications alter the way that the engine flows, often causing the air to fuel ratio to change.
 Without re-mapping the fuel tables, some of the performance gains from the modifications may not be realized.

 A poorly tuned electronic control unit can result in decreased performance, driveability, and may even cause engine damage.

-The most common way to "upgrade" the electronic control unit is using either plug in modules as mentioned above or using a specialist tuner who will use an On Board Diagnostics Flash tool.
+The most common way to "upgrade" the electronic control unit is using either plug in modules as mentioned above or using a specialist tuner who will use an Onboard Diagnostics Flash tool.
 These devices generally plug into the diagnostic port although in some cases the reprogramming is done directly on the circuit board.
 Maps are supplied by tuners.